 Raytheon has also test-flown prototypes of an "AT-6" light attack variant of the Texan II, with a centerline stores pylon and three stores pylons under each wing for a total of seven; cockpit and engine armor; night vision goggle (NVG) compatible cockpit; and combat avionics including an electro-optic / infrared imager turret mounted on the centerline, helmet-mounted sight, datalinks, and defensive countermeasures.
 It has the digital cockpit of the T-6B, and features a mission system / central control unit, derived from the A-10C "Warthog" close support aircraft and supplied by Lockheed Martin.
 Production machines will be fitted with the PT6A-68D engine providing 1,190 kW (1,600 SHP).

-The AT-6 was announced in 2006, with the initial sales prospect being the Iraqi Air Force.
+The AT-6 was announced in 2006, the sales prospect being the Iraqi Air Force.
 Initial flight of a prototype was in September 2009 -- not long after the announcement of a fast-track Pentagon requirement for a hundred light attack machines based on an off-the-shelf solution, which no doubt raised the priority of the AT-6 program considerably.
-The program later went on hold, but interest in light attack aircraft remains high, with Raytheon officials seeing a big opportunity for export sales.
+The program later went on hold, but interest in light attack aircraft remains high, with Raytheon officials seeing a opportunity for export sales.
+The first production aircraft performed its initial flight in August 2013.

 * Raytheon pays a royalty to Pilatus for each Texan II, but also competes with Pilatus in the export market, and has scored a number of wins: